richmahn/en_tn/tit/front/intro.md

 #### What is the meaning of "God our Savior?" ####

 This is a common phrase in this letter.
-It emphasizes the fact that God has saved Christians from the punishment for their sin.
+Paul meant to make the readers think about how God forgave them for sinning against him.
+And by forgiving them he saved them from being punished when he judges all people.